VitaliiBorodii/simpleServer/README.md

   }`
   4. Run 'node server':
     </br>4.1 `node server` or `node server --https=false` will run http server
-    </br>4.2 `node server -https=true` or `node server --https=true` will run https server, but to do that you need to put 'server.key' and 'server.crt', ssl key and certificate files respectively, into config directory.
+    </br>4.2 `node server -https=true` or `node server --https=true` will run https server, but to do that you need to put 'server.key' and 'server.crt', ssl key and certificate files respectively, into '/config' directory.

-Then application will print in console which server is running, go to {http|| https}://localhost:1337/ to see the result.
+Then application will print to console which server is running, go to {http|| https}://localhost:1337/ to see the result.

 ##Client side
 <b>There are several pages available:</b>